semgrep/semgrep-docs/docs/getting-started.md

 * Send findings from your local scans to SCP for findings triage.
 * Quickly configure local scans to run either rules from your Rule board or a different set of rules and rulesets.
-* For Team or Enterprise users: run Pro rules from the CLI.
+* For Team or Enterprise users: scan code using Pro rules from the CLI.

 To log in to SCP: